Skip to main content

 Built-in — no extra dependencies required.
 Schedule tools are included in the core praisonaiagents package.

 Schedule tools let your agents self-schedule reminders, recurring tasks, and one-shot jobs — all via simple tool calls.
+Optionally gate each tick with a cheap shell check via pre_run so expensive model turns only happen when there’s real work to do.
 No changes to the Agent class are needed.

 Quick Start